fisshy/angular-drag-drop/README.md

 <ul>

 <li>
- Highligt drop places on begin drag
+ Bind drag to drop, So we only can drop on specific drop if wanted.
 </li>